Bill Watch List / 2025 Session

 Drug Related Bills:

-• S429Passed Senate – Sent to the House – 2025 Public Safety Act.
+• S429SIGNED into Law – 2025 Public Safety Act.
 Bans hemp-derived products on school grounds and creates a criminal offense for exposing children to controlled substances.

 Elementary & Secondary Education Related Bills: